devmatthew1/capstone-final-project/README.md

 2. Jenkins on Ubuntu VM
 * As a part of the project, you will need to install Jenkins and a few plugins to assist your requirements, as mentioned in the "Jenkins Pipelines on AWS --> Project Details" page in the classroom.
 * use blueocean in jenkins to run the build stages as written in the jenkins file
+3. Dockerhub account to push to docker repository

 Prerequisite
 * A little knowledge of basic commands in Unix terminal.
-* Understanding of software testing frameworks - JMeter and JUnit
+* Understanding of blue/green deployment
-* Understanding of deployment strategies
+* Understanding of cloundformation